Doctor of Pharmacy Program Excellence Indicators

 Evidence-Based Evaluation of Capstone Activities

-One important outcome expected of graduates of the School of Pharmacy is the ability to “assess patient drug therapy,” enabling our new pharmacists to participate more fully as medication experts on the health care team.
+One important outcome expected of graduates of the UMSOP is the ability to “assess patient drug therapy,”enabling our new pharmacists to participate more fully as medication experts on the health care team.
 A key evaluation of that ability is provided in the clinical setting by our preceptor practitioners, during the fourth (and final) professional year.
-For the class of 2020, that evidence-based evaluation revealed that 100 percent of the class achieved competence (with an average of 57 percent meriting the “best anticipated” level of performance).
+For the class of 2021, that evidence–based evaluation revealed that 100% of the class achieved competence (with an average of 49% meriting the “best anticipated” level of performance).